Running a paid Discord community sounds straightforward on paper.

 Member churn is expensive.
 Acquiring a new subscriber costs far more than retaining an existing one.
 The manual chaos was feeding directly into churn the business could not afford.

-The Solution: A Complete Business Automation System
+The Solution: A Complete Discord Membership Automation System

 When the client came to ShipWorkflow, he did not need a simple Discord bot.
 He needed a proper trading signals subscription management system built around his specific payment flow, his Discord structure, and his members' experience.